RedHat-Healthcare/Demos-iDaaS/README.md

 In <kafka>/config/consumer.properties file we will be enhancing the property of auto.offset.reset to earliest.
 This is intended to enable any new system entering the group to read ALL the messages from the start. <br/>
 auto.offset.reset=earliest <br/>
 2. Some understanding of building, deploying Java artifacts and the commands associated.
 If using Maven commands then Maven would need to be intalled and runing for the environment you are using.
-More details about Maven can be found [here](https://maven.apache.org/install.html)<br/>
+More details about Maven can be found [here](https://maven.apache.org/install.html).
+This can all be done from an editor or command line, whatever the implementer is most comfortable with.
 3. An internet connection with active internet connectivity, this is to ensure that if any Maven commands are run and any libraries need to be pulled down they can.<br/>